ethereum-mining/ethminer/docs/BUILD.md

 * `-DETHASHCL=ON` - enable OpenCL mining, `ON` by default.
 * `-DETHASHCUDA=ON` - enable CUDA mining, `ON` by default.
 * `-DAPICORE=ON` - enable API Server, `ON` by default.
+* `-DBINKERN=ON` - install AMD binary kernels, `ON` by default.
 * `-DETHDBUS=ON` - enable D-Bus support, `OFF` by default.
-* `-DBINKERN=ON` - install AMD binary kernels, `ON` by default.

 ## Disable Hunter

-If you want to install dependencies yourself or use system package manager you can disable Hunter by adding [`-DHUNTER_ENABLED=OFF`](https://docs.hunter.sh/en/latest/reference/user-variables.html#hunter-enabled) to configuration options.
+If you want to install dependencies yourself or use system package manager you can disable Hunter by adding [`-DHUNTER_ENABLED=OFF`](https://docs.hunter.sh/en/latest/reference/user-variables.html#hunter-enabled) to the configuration options.

 [CMake]: https://cmake.org/